YetiCodeCamp/cpp-for-beginners/docs/_video_pages/vbubuntu.md

 <img width="500" height="308" src="images\videos\VBUbuntu\Snapshot_Menu.jpg" title="Snapshot Menu">
 </p>

-Once it is powered down, go into the VirtualBox Manager, select the VM you wish to restore, and left click on the hamburger menu (3 lines) to the right of the VM's name.
+Once the VM is powered down, go into the VirtualBox Manager, select the VM you wish to restore, and left click on the hamburger menu (3 lines) to the right of the VM's name.

 You will see a menu with 3 selections: Details, Snapshots, and Logs.
 Select the Snapshot item to open the Snapshots interface.